Mouaz-ALsharaa/Automated-UI-API-Testing-for-simple-react-full-stack/README.md

 **Notes:**
 - Chrome browser is required for UI tests.
 - All tests and code are self-contained; no database setup needed.

+---
+## Test Plan

+For details about the test strategy, coverage, tools, and instructions, please refer to the file [`TEST_PLAN.md`](./TEST_PLAN.md) included in the project.